 I love pizza and I’m always ready to explore new topping combinations.
 However, heating the oven in the summer is a little too much, even for a foodie.
 Enter grilled pizza – perfect for a weeknight dinner or a BBQ party.
 The pizza bakes easily on the grill, and you can even prepare the toppings on the grill.

 When it comes to toppings, the sky is the limit.
-Be it simple tomato and mozzarella, caramelized onions and goat cheese, kale and mushrooms…the combinations are endless (and delicious).
+Be it simple tomato and burrata, caramelized onions and goat cheese, kale and mushrooms, peaches and mozzarella…the combinations are endless (and delicious).
 I always prefer healthy Mediterranean-inspired toppings, and if I’m using the grill, why not take the opportunity to cook some veggies I don’t eat too often, like eggplant?
 Of course, you can use any other veggie for grilling: broccoli, bell peppers, mushrooms or even asparagus.

 I chose eggplant because I wanted a Greek-inspired combination, full of Mediterranean flavors.
 Smoky eggplant, fresh mint, creamy feta cheese and a zingy twist – fresh pomegranate seeds – all bathed in melt-y mozzarella.
 If you’re making this grilled pizza recipe, buy fresh, farmers market veggies if you can, and use good-quality mozzarella cheese and extra virgin olive oil – that’s what a real Med-inspired dish is all about.